mrliuw/RefNet/README.md

 # RefNet
-To run, please also downloaded attached datasets
+To run, please also download attached datasets